Chippendales: In popular culture

-The 1990 Saturday Night Live sketch "Chippendales Audition" featured guest host Patrick Swayze and Chris Farley competing in an audition to become a Chippendales dancer.
+The 1990 Saturday Night Live sketch "Chippendales Audition" featured Chris Farley competing with guest host Patrick Swayze to become a Chippendales dancer.

-In the 1997 English comedy film, The Full Monty, the characters' plan to form a striptease group is inspired by the Chippendales.
+The 1997 British comedy film The Full Monty is based on a striptease group similar to Chippendales.

-Films and TV series based on the real story of Chippendales and its founder Somen Banerjee include the 2000 TV movie The Chippendales Murder, directed by Eric Bross; the 2001 direct-to-video film Just Can't Get Enough, and the 2022 Hulu miniseries Welcome to Chippendales.
+Films and television series based on the real story of Chippendales and its founder Steve Banerjee include the 2000 television movie The Chippendales Murder, directed by Eric Bross; the 2001 direct-to-video film Just Can't Get Enough, and the 2022 Hulu miniseries Welcome to Chippendales.

 Others who have attempted to make a film about the Chippendales story include Tony Scott in 2009, producer Alan Ball in 2014, Salman Khan in 2016, and Craig Gillespie in 2017, in a film that would have starred Dev Patel.

 The true story of Chippendales has also been the subject of several episodes of true crime series, as well as the 2021 Amazon Prime and Discovery+ four-part documentary series Curse of the Chippendales, written and directed by Jesse Vile.